Ghiyath ad-Din Mas'ud: Reign

 In 1135 caliph al-Mustarshid contested his authority but, on 14 June of that year, he was defeated and made prisoner at Daimarg, between Hamadan and Baghdad, and killed two months later by the Hashshashins.
 As al-Mustarshid's successor, al-Rashid, also rebelled with the support of Zengi, Mas'ud besieged him in Baghdad, forcing him to flee to Mosul, where he was also killed by the Hashshashins.
 Although able to ensure control over Iraq, Mas'ud's power over the rest of the Suljuq empire was uncertain: apart from Khorasan and Transoxiana, which had been long time under the control of his uncle Ahmed Sanjar, Dawud kept control over Azerbaijan for several years, while weastern Persia was effectively ruled by emir Bozaba until Mas'ud defeated him, together with other emirs, in 1147.
 In 1148 Mas'ud faced another coalition against him, this time aiming to place Malik Shah on the throne in his place.

 During his troublesome reign, Masud was forced to accept to delegate his authority to numerous emirs with the iqta', a tax institution which reduced the imperial incomes.
 Other became effectively independent sultans, such as Zengi.
 This caused, according to historian ibn al-Athir, the beginning of the steep decline of the Seljuq Empire.

-Death
+Death and legacy

 Mas'ud died at Hamadan in 1152.
 He was briefly succeeded by Malik-Shah III, who had been forgiven by Masud, and also given one the sultan's daughters as spouse.

+Mas'ud was a ruler who held a positive religious reputation among his contemporaries.
+He was described as a "friend of the 'alim and a giver to the religious poor".
+His affection for the religious community was a defining feature of his character.
+The Shaykhs of Baghdad reportedly said that Mas'ud loved to visit the Ulama and the righteous, and to seek knowledge from the shaykhs.
+He was also noted for bearing "love toward the insane and the lunatic".